 Health Professions Center

-The Health Professions Center (1995) houses the College of Nursing and Health Professions.
+The Health Professions Center (1994) houses the College of Nursing and Health Professions.
 Features include the 450-seat William L. and Trudy Mitchell Auditorium (Mitchell Auditorium), a state-of-the-art Simulation Center, the Charles E. Day Learning Resource Center, a dental hygiene clinic and dental laboratory, lecture rooms, classrooms, instructional laboratories, seminar rooms and faculty offices.
 The lower level includes laboratories for science, classrooms for health services, a human performance laboratory and the University Health Center for students, faculty and staff.
-The Indiana University School of Medicine-Evansville is currently located on the third floor.

 Liberal Arts Center